smallbatch-apps/tau/README.md

 `npx tau-cli extract TokenCoin abi -c` - Copy the ABI from tokencoin contract to the clipboard.

-`npx tau-cli extract MonkeyMinter bytecode -wcs` - Copy the bytecode from the monkey minter contract and strip whitespace and escape the string.
+`npx tau-cli extract MonkeyMinter.json bytecode -wcs` - Copy the bytecode from the monkey minter contract and strip whitespace and escape the string.
 This may be needed for pasting into - for example - a validator.
 Unlike above this will not show the extracted output on the screen, useful for long values like this.

+> Note that the .json part of the file is optional

-_The api key_
+_The seeder key_

-There is an internal use flag of `api`.
+There is an internal use flag of `seeder`.
 This will return an object consisting of the contract name, a description ("contractName + Contract"), an identifier (lowercase contractName), the ABI and the bytecode.

 ```
 {